seanpeters86/Jarvis/README.md

 - then run ```npm install discord.js```
 - Grab your API key [here](https://discordapp.com/developers/docs/topics/oauth2) to fill in the XXXX at the bottom of Jarvis.js
 - then run ```node Jarvis.js``` in your directory
-- OR download [PM2](https://github.com/Unitech/PM2/) which is a great console runtime manager
+- OR download [PM2](https://github.com/Unitech/PM2/) which is a great console runtime manager.